-It’s no secret that the most Ontario real estate markets have hit new highs this year, including Guelph despite a global pandemic.
+It’s no secret that the most Ontario real estate markets have hit new highs this year.
+This includes South Guelph.
 In late September, the Financial Post published an article identifying Guelph as one of the 5 fastest-growing markets in Canada.
 If you add in the full September sales, the average price of a home in Guelph is +14% this year.

-It’s worth noting that with all the press on Guelph real estate you’d anticipate a huge year of home sales.
+It’s worth noting that with Guelph real estate you’d anticipate a huge year of home sales.
 However, the overall number of sales is consistent with 2019.
 The big change is, the price buyers are paying is significantly higher than last year due to limited inventory.

-A surge in buyers from the GTA who are escaping big city life, historically low-interest rates and lifestyle changes as a result of COVID-19 have all played a major role in the real estate landscape in Guelph.
+A large portion of gains come from a surge in buyers from area code 437, 416 and 905.
+These buyers are escaping big city life.
+With historically low-interest rates and lifestyle changes as a result of COVID-19, together these have all played a major role in the real estate landscape in Guelph.

 A look at Guelph real estate’s current performance by area

-However, despite citywide growth, not all areas grow at the same pace and so this month we’ll break Guelph neighbourhoods into three geographic areas to give a better idea of performance in the City: Downtown, North of Wellington St and South of Wellington St.
+However, despite citywide growth, not all areas grow at the same pace.
+As a result, this month we’ll break Guelph neighbourhoods into three geographic areas: Downtown, North of Wellington St and South Guelph, south of Wellington St.

-The hottest area in one of Canada’s fastest-growing markets
+The hottest area in one of Canada’s fastest-growing markets: south Guelph

-The collective grouping of downtown Guelph neighbourhoods identified as Exhibition Park, St Georges Park, The Ward, General Hospital and Downtown proper have underperformed the market year to date.
-However, if you’re looking for a home in downtown Guelph, you’ve also likely noticed that there has been a lot less inventory available – 25% less, to be exact.
+The grouping of downtown Guelph neighbourhoods identified as Exhibition Park, St Georges Park, The Ward, General Hospital and Downtown proper have underperformed.
+If you’re looking for a home in downtown Guelph, you’ve notice that there has been a lot less inventory available – 25% less.

-Leading the group is St Georges Park with a 16% increase with a relatively flat number of listings available.
-Buyers here have pushed the prices up not only in the original area of century homes but even more so in the post-war bungalow portion between Stevenson and Victoria Rd.
+Leading the group is St Georges Park at 16% increase and relatively flat number of listings.
+Buyers here have pushed the prices up in the post-war bungalow portion between Stevenson and Victoria Rd.

-Exhibition Park drags on the group with a 3% increase in average price with 25% fewer homes listed.
-The main contributor is that there is a shift in the home prices selling: 2020 has realized a significant drop in homes available over $750K.
+Exhibition Park drags with a 3% increase in average price with 25% fewer homes listed.
+The main contributor is that 2020 has realized a significant drop in homes available over $750K.

 North of Wellington St +12%

 Leading the pack is Victoria North, the pocket near the intersection of Victoria/ Woodlawn with an average price increase of 18%.
-For the first time, this area has experienced multiple homes selling over the $1 million mark, which has driven up the average.
-However, like other areas, buyers are lining up for the smaller, modest post-war bungalows
+For the first time, this area has experienced multiple homes selling over the $1 million mark.
+However like other areas, buyers are lining up for the smaller, modest post-war bungalows.

-The laggard of the group is the Willow West/ West Acres area, but still an impressive +9%.
-This area has realized an increase in condo sales at lower prices, with a significant decline in available freehold homes (-14%)
+The laggard of the group is in West Guelph.
+The Willow West/ West Acres area, but still an impressive +9%.
+This area has realized an increase in condo sales at lower prices and less available freehold homes (-14%)

-Part of this gain comes from new, higher-end development in Kortright East and part comes from an overall increase in existing high-end home sales, with an incredible 100% increase in homes sold over $750K this year for those two areas.
+Part of this gain comes from new, higher-end development of South Guelph in Kortright East.
+And another part comes from an overall increase in existing high-end home sales.
+As a result, an incredible 100% increase in homes sold over $750K this year for those two areas.

-Kortright Hills, the area by the YMCA that has traditionally been Guelph’s highest average priced neighbourhood has been dethroned by Kortright East this year at just over $786,000.
+Kortright Hills, the area by the YMCA that has traditionally been Guelph’s highest average priced neighbourhood.
+This year it has been dethroned by Kortright East at just over $786,000.

-Beth and Ryan Waller are Guelph REALTORS® with Home Group Realty and supporters of Guelph small business.
-You can reach them at 519 546 3390 or visit https://bethandryan.ca
+Beth and Ryan Waller are Guelph realtors® with Home Group Realty and supporters of Guelph small business.

 Source: 2019- 2020 GDAR data total $ sold year over year change.
 Neighbourhoods categories as per GDAR identified boundaries.
 Village by the Arboretum has been excluded due to small sample size.